qooxdoo/qooxdoo/docs/core/property_behavior.md

 a.setA(a.getA()); // changeA NOT fired (every other set)
 ```

-## Why not just change this behaviour?
+## Why not just change this behavior?

 It's always hard to change a behavior like that because there is no deprecation
 strategy for it.
 If we change it, it is changed and every line of code relying